madhusshivakumar/TTS_Dataset_generator/README.md

   - Utilizing the `youtube_transcript_api` to retrieve the transcript.

 - **Matching Text and Audio**:
-    - Upon obtaining the transcript, we retrieve the transcript in our preferred language.
+    - Upon obtaining the transcript, the transcript is  retrived in the preferred language.
-    - Since this is for the Irish Language (`Gaeilge`), we use the keyword `ga` to confirm the language.
+    - Since this is for the Irish Language (`Gaeilge`), the keyword `ga` is used to confirm the language.
-    - Once we have the correct transcript, we segment the audio to align with the transcript and generate audio and text files with corresponding segment names.
+    - Once the correct transcript is obtained, the audio is segmented to align with the transcript and generate audio and text files with corresponding segment names.

 - **Normalization of Text**:
-    - Following the segmentation and alignment of the transcript, we normalize the text using the following rules:
+    - Following the segmentation and alignment of the transcript, the text is normalized using the following rules:
         - Removal of speaker identifiers (e.g., Speaker 1:, Participant 2:, etc.)
         - Elimination of timestamps (e.g., [00:00:00], [01:23:45], etc.)
         - Exclusion of non-verbal sounds (e.g., [Applause], [Laughter], [Music], etc.)